tunnels-is/docs/content/docs/technical/secure-systemd.md

 +++
 weight = 999
+title = 'SystemD'
-title = 'DNS: How to change servers' description = 'Learn how to change your DNS servers throught he NicelandVPN App' icon = 'article' date = '2024-06-04T17:39:07+03:00' lastmod = '2024-06-04T17:39:07+03:00'
+description = 'This article shows you how to set up a systemd service for nicelandvpn' icon = 'article' date = '2024-06-04T17:39:07+03:00' lastmod = '2024-06-04T17:39:07+03:00'